 - Excess drooling (due to nausea)

-- Poor coat condition
+- Unkempt coat

 Treatment occurs in two phases, stabilising the cat and long-term care.

 Phase 1-Stabilising the cat (hospital care)

 - Anti-nausea (antiemetic) drugs: Metoclopramide, maropitant to control nausea and vomiting.

-- Other supplements may include taurine and vitamin B-12 which can help stimulate the appetite.
+- Other supplements may include taurine and vitamin B-12, which can help stimulate the appetite.